ixaxaar/pytorch-dnc/README.md

 ## General noteworthy stuff

 1. DNCs converge with Adam and RMSProp learning rules, SGD generally causes them to diverge.
-2. Using a large batch size (> 100, recommended 1000) prevents gradients from becoming `NaN`.

 Repos referred to for creation of this repo: